ubsicap/usfm/docs/milestones/index.rst

 :Type: milestone
 :Added: 3.0
 :Use: Translator's section start / end milestones. |br|
-	For identifying a section (chunk) of text suitable for translating at one time. |br|
+	For identifying a section (chunk) of text suitable for translating at one time.

 **Text Samples**